Emmanuel Meafou: International career

-Being born in New Zealand before moving to Australia as a young child, Meafou is eligible to play for both the All Blacks and the Wallabies.
-However, being an uncapped player he would not be allowed to be called up by Australia via the Giteau Law policy.

-Since his arrival in Toulouse in December 2018, Meafou has publicly declared his love to his new homeland and said he would like to play for France.
-Toulouse stated that he passed a French language exam in 2022 in order to become a French citizen.
+Being born in New Zealand to parents from Samoa, before moving to Australia as a young child, Meafou is eligible to play for all three countries.
+Since his arrival in Toulouse in December 2018, Meafou has publicly declared his love of his new homeland and said he would like to play for France.

-On 12 March 2023, he was called up to the France national team as an additional player and training partner since he was not eligible to play for his adoptive country yet.
+On 12 March 2023, he was called up to the France national team as an additional training player since he was not eligible to play for his adoptive country yet.